 A.K.
 Summers is the author and artist of the graphic memoir Pregnant Butch (2014 Soft Skull Press-Counterpoint), which was nominated for a 2015 Lambda Literary Award and included in 2015 Best American Comics as a notable comic.
 She lives with her son in Providence, Rhode Island.

-Allegra Hirschman lives in San Francisco with her wife and almost 3-year-old daughter.
-She is a social researcher, social media maven, outspoken bisexual, and line dance enthusiast who recently completed a Masters in Women’s and Gender Studies.
-She has been writing for decades but only recently thought she might start to show her writing to someone that would not be marking it with a letter grade.
+Allegra Hirschman lives in San Francisco with her wife and two little ones.
+She is a researcher, multimedia storyteller, outspoken bisexual, and line dance enthusiast.
+She has a Masters in Women’s and Gender Studies which makes her a great addition to any party where people want joy-killed.
 You can find her occasionally commenting under the unfortunate twitter handle @allegrahirschma

 Ms. Yawson is co-founder of Joojos, an artisanal children's shoe company that aims to inject love, fun and play into the children's shoe making business.
 Additionally, Ms. Yawson hopes to publish her first children's book, Sunne's Gift, with funds generated through a Kickstarter campaign.
 Sunne's Gift is about a magical creature with spirally hair that grows toward the sun named Sunne.
 Sunne's three straight-haired siblings, who also have magical powers, poke fun of Sunne's hair.
 Sunne starts beating the spirals of hair to fit in, but as a result...
 With this story, she hopes to promote a culture of acceptance in which we see that celebrating diversity is not just "nice to do," it is essential for our survival.
 Ms. Yawson earned a BA from Harvard University, an MBA from the Wharton School and a JD from the University of Pennsylvania Law School.
 She works as a securities lawyer and lives in Brooklyn, NY with her husband and two sons.